 The Community Foundation has established a variety of investment portfolios, each with different investment guidelines.
 The following is a brief description of each of these portfolios.
-Click below to skip to the Portfolio of your choice or scroll down to read each in turn

 Long Term Investment Portfolios:

 This investment pool has been developed by the Foundation’s Investment Committee as the primary investment vehicle for funds invested for the long-term.
 Its purpose is the generation of maximum long-term total returns within levels of risk determined to be prudent by the Foundation Trustees.
 The Global Growth Pool’s objective can best be described in one word, diversification.
 The Investment Committee believes that a multi-asset class portfolio, consisting of many different types of investments from around the world, best fulfills that objective.
 It also recognizes that the best investment ideas come from many different sources.

 The Investment Committee invests in publicly traded US & International equities and US bonds exclusively using low cost indexed mutual funds and invests directly in a number of alternative investment fund of funds including equity and multi-strategy hedge funds, private equity, venture capital, private real estate, natural resources and mezzanine debt.